|

 horses of ALL breeds to participate, regardless of age,

 gender, breed or registration.
-Anyone who wishes to have an
+Anyone who wishes to have

-opinion and a score from the judge may have their horse inspected.
+an opinion and a score from the judge

 FEIT inspections are judged by licensed, highly experienced, USEF R